alexsandrostefenon/angular-es6-crud-nodejs-j2ee7-webapi/README.md

 You need NodeJs or WildFly installed, PostgreSql server.

+Requires browser with support to dynamic ES6 modules (tested with Chrome version >= 64)

 ## First Step

 Clone this repository and open terminal, changing path to local repository folder.